kottster/kottster/docs/table/configuration/api.md

 export default controller;
 ```

+This approach allows the visual editor to manage your table configuration while still giving you the option to override or extend settings directly in the controller file.

 **If you need more customization, beyound what visual editor provides**, you can extend the imported `settings.json` configuration with your own settings.
 This is useful for advanced users who want more control over table configuration.